jesse318s/practice-project-2-cplusplus/README.md

-# student-management-system-lab-cplusplus
+# practice-project-2-cplusplus

-This is my student management C++ console app.
+This is my second example C++ console app.
 The program is not connected to any databases or I/O files.
 It was developed in Visual Studio 2022.